 vstatdprobe instances on port

-In order to install VCS on either Debian/Ubuntu or Redhat Enterprise, you need access to the Varnish Plus software repository.
+In order to install VCS on either Debian/Ubuntu or Redhat Enterprise, you need access to the Varnish Enterprise software repository.
 Please contact support at firstname.lastname@example.org for help with this step.

-If you are installing on Debian or Ubuntu, use the provided packages in the Varnish Plus software repository.
+If you are installing on Debian or Ubuntu, use the provided packages in the Varnish Enterprise software repository.